The little red pill being pushed on the elderly

 The FDA declined to comment on these adverse events or the concerns raised about Nuedexta during the approval process.
 But it did say that after any drug is approved, the agency continues to review safety information from a variety of sources (including adverse event data) and will take action as needed -- such as updating a medication's label, restricting its use or even taking it off the market entirely.

-Lon Schneider, director of the University of Southern California's Alzheimer's Disease Center, reviewed information from roughly 500 of the reports which CNN obtained through a Freedom of Information Act request.
+Lon Schneider, director of the University of Southern California's California Alzheimer's Disease Center, reviewed information from roughly 500 of the reports which CNN obtained through a Freedom of Information Act request.
 Schneider, a physician specializing in geriatric and dementia care, said he was concerned about the problems stemming from potential interactions between Nuedexta and other powerful medications intended to treat problematic behaviors.

 He warned that given how medicated the elderly typically are, adding just one more pill -- especially one that hasn't been extensively tested -- could be dangerous.